leeftk/PrimisFinalProject/README.md

 1. Clone the repo

+2. Be sure to have Metamask installed

+3. Be sure to have Ganache GUI installed

+4. Run Ganance on port `8545`

-2. Move into `client` directory
+5. Move into `client` directory

       `cd PrimisFinalProject`

       `cd client`

-3. Install dependencies
+5. Install dependencies

       `npm install`

-4. Migrate contracts
+6. Migrate contracts

       `truffle migrate`

-5. Run application
+7. Run application

       `npm run start`